 If the built-in rules do not represent the logic of your system, you can create your own custom rule.
 You write custom rules in the C language and compile and link them without leaving AIM.
 AIM makes it easy for rules to be created by an expert user, and then used by less experienced modelers.

 4.3 AIM Modeling Summary

-You model in AIM by describing your production process using manufacturing terms.
+AIM modelers describe their production process using manufacturing terms.
 Figure 9 shows a summary of the major AIM modeling components and their relationships.